 Your Academic Reps have been hard at work, representing your academic interests and securing a wide variety of positive, student-led changes across the University.
-Below is a snapshot of what they have achieved during the second term of 2016/17:
+Below is a snapshot of what they have achieved during the third term of 2016/17:

 Mechanical and Systems Engineering

 - The predicted submission schedule will now be sent out earlier the year.

 - MEC3014 Fluent assignment no longer in groups of MSc and Stage 3 students.

 - From next year, students will be given more time to make stream choices

 - Stage 2 course work is now more spread out across the year

 - New bike rack installed outside Stephenson Building.